jshuhnow/AI-Study/paper_summary/Faster-R-CNN.md

 It is not clearly a priori in terms of the convergence of shared (of RPN and Fast R-CNN) network

 ## Abstract
-*Reason Proposal Network (RPN)* shares full-image convolutional features with the detection network, enabling nearly cost-free region proposals.
+*Region Proposal Network (RPN)* shares full-image convolutional features with the detection network, enabling nearly cost-free region proposals.
 FC network simultaneously predicts object bounds and objectness scores at each position.
 It can detect in 5-17 fps and gains 70.4% mAP using 300 proposals per immage.

 ## 1. Introduction
 * Region proposals are the computational bottleneck.
 In Faster R-CNN, the proposal computation is nearly cost-free given network's computation.